julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, May 02, 2025.
+Saturday, May 03, 2025.
 Quote of the day:

-> "Friendship improves happiness and abates misery, by the doubling of our joy and the dividing of our grief." - Marcus Tullius Cicero
+> "Life would be tragic if it weren't funny." - Stephen Hawking